Rosso84/Enterprise2_exam/README.md

    http://localhost:8080/swagger-ui.html

- 2.Run it in a container with docker by navigating to root of the project and use a terminal to run command 'docker-compose up --build'. this wild build an image and use a real postgres database.
+ 2.Or run a Dockerfile in a  glasfish container with docker-compose by navigating to root of the project and use a terminal      to run command 'docker-compose up --build'. this will build an image and use a real postgres database.
    The applicaion will  then be available at:

    http://localhost:8080/swagger-ui.html